SpaceBiologyGroup/OpenMicroView/README.md

 recommendations for the configuration.

 ### Raspi-Config
-The following settinsg should be manually set using `raspi-config`:
+The following settings should be manually set using `raspi-config`:

 If you have a recent system, you must activate legacy-camera support via:
 `3 Interface Options` > `I1 Legacy Camera` > `Enable`